metaplex-foundation/developer-hub/src/pages/core-candy-machine/create.md

 ---
 title: Creating a Core Candy Machine
-metaTitle: Creating a Core Candy Machine
+metaTitle: Creating a Core Candy Machine | Core Candy Machine
 description: Learn how to create your Core Candy Machine and it's various settings in both Javascript and Rust.
 ---